LimEileen/ID_Assignment01_ResponsiveWebsite/README.md

 ### Features Left to Implement
 - Add on a new page of discography - allow users to know all the concept of their each album and what is the inspritation of the concept
 - Add on a music playlist in the homepage - allow users to play their music in the website
+- Add on a more complicated purchase box

 ## Technologies Used